AnastasiaZolotarevaQA/AnastasiaZolotarevaQA/README.md

 <strong>About me</strong>

 Welcome to my page!
-I'm a beginner Manual Tester!
+I'm a junior Manual Tester!

 <strong>Languages and Tools</strong>